Welcome Back Fund and Reopening High Street Safely Fund (COVID-19)

 - place-based marketing campaigns to encourage more visitors to high streets and town centres and promote local events

-- temporary planting, lighting, art installations and additional seating areas in some areas to create a welcoming, festival feel for visitors
+- temporary planting schemes to create a welcoming, festival feel for visitors

-- additional litter collections, graffiti removal and cleaning of ‘grot spots’ in key high street locations
+- additional litter collections in key high street locations

 - piloting the use of footfall counters in town centres to assess the impact of, and recovery from, COVID-19

-- supporting town/parish councils or business groups to pilot small specialist markets, events and pop-ups on the high street or other public land and/or trial new digital promotional tools for towns
+- supporting town/parish councils or business groups to support small specialist markets and events on the high street and new digital promotional tools for towns

 Reopening High Streets Safely Fund